 The 1991 Syracuse team learned that lesson quickly.
-The Orange suffered a 73-69 loss to No. 15 Richmond, the first time ever a 15 seed sent a 2 seed home.
+The Orange suffered a 73-69 loss to No. 15 seed Richmond, the first time ever a No. 15 seed sent a No. 2 seed home.

-Before the Spiders’ upset, the second seeds didn’t have much trouble defeating the 15 seeds.
-From the expansion to 64 teams in 1985 until the Syracuse upset, only four games had been decided by eight points or fewer.
+Before the Spiders’ upset, the second seeds didn’t have much trouble defeating the No. 15 seeds.
+From the expansion to 64 teams in 1985 until the Syracuse upset, only four games had been decided by eight points or fewer:

-But the 1991 Orange showed that perhaps beating a No. 2 wasn't as far-fetched as first thought.
+But the loss by the Orange in 1991 showed that perhaps beating a No. 2 seed wasn't as far-fetched as first thought.

-All in all, 2 seeds have lost only eight games in the opening round, most recently Michigan State in 2016 when the Spartans lost to Middle Tennessee, 90-81.
+All in all, No. 2 seeds have lost only eight games in the opening round, most recently Michigan State in 2016, when the Spartans lost to Middle Tennessee, 90-81.
 However, three of those losses happened in back-to-back years with Duke and Missouri in 2012 and Georgetown in 2013.

-More 2 seeds have been knocked out in the Round of 32 — 43 of the 128 first-round winners — than any other round in the tournament, but five different 2 seeds have won a national championship: 1986 Louisville, 1991 Duke, 1998 Kentucky, 2004 Connecticut and 2016 Villanova.
+More No. 2 seeds have been knocked out in the Round of 32 — 43 of the 132 first-round winners — than any other round in the tournament, but five different No. 2 seeds have won a national championship: 1986 Louisville, 1991 Duke, 1998 Kentucky, 2004 Connecticut and 2016 Villanova.